xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - source artefacts, like C/C++ header files
 - system builder artefacts, like CMake/meson/ninja configuration files

-The xCDL framework will include one or more tools to:
+The xCDL framework should include one or more tools to:

 - generate the artefacts needed by various build configurations (like C/C++ header files)
 - manage (view/edit) the specific xCDL metadata, including in a GUI environment